refactor-gremlin/golang-svelte/README.md

-# Go + SvelteKit Starter
+# Python + SvelteKit Starter

-A full-stack application that pairs a Go 1.23 API (Gin + GORM) with a modern SvelteKit 2 frontend.
+A full-stack application that pairs a Python 3.11+ API (FastAPI + SQLAlchemy) with a modern SvelteKit 2 frontend.
 The stack includes generated OpenAPI clients, experimental Svelte remote functions, JWT authentication, and optional observability via OpenTelemetry, Grafana, Tempo, Loki, and Promtail.

-- Go backend exposes REST endpoints for auth and a Pokémon demo, backed by SQLite and instrumented with OpenTelemetry.
+- Python backend exposes REST endpoints for auth and a Pokémon demo, backed by SQLite and instrumented with OpenTelemetry.
 - SvelteKit frontend consumes the API through generated, type-safe clients and remote functions.
 - Dockerfiles and Compose files cover local development, production builds, and observability tooling.